 6.01.3.1 Chicxulub

-Located below, and straddling the coastline of the northwest Yucatan, Mexico, the Chicxulub impact structure (Figure 1) is the world’s most widely known impact, and produced major biologic and environmental changes at the end of the Cretaceous Period 65 m.y. ago.
+Located below, and straddling the coastline of the northwest Yucatan, Mexico, the Chicxulub impact structure (Figure 1) is the world’s most widely known impact, and produced major biologic and environmental changes at the end of the Cretaceous Period 65 Ma.
 The enhanced porosity associated with the collapse of nearby structures (Grieve and Therriault, 2000) from Chicxulub’s associated seismic events has been linked to the development of large hydrocarbon deposits in the Campeche Bank region immediately to the NW.
 The impact site is now covered by up to1 km of carbonate rock.
 First recognized by its circular and coincident magnetic (Figure 1) and gravity signatures in the aftermath of a 1978 survey (Penfield and Camargo, 1981), the impact was subsequently tied to other diagnostic signatures such as an iridium anomaly and shocked quartz grains by direct drilling into the structure, and dating of the crystallization age of the melt rocks (Hildebrand et al. 1991; Sharpton et al 1992).